skasproject/skas/docsite/docs/installation.md

     ....
 ```

-And a corresponding new `volumes`  entry:
+Additionally, you need to include a corresponding new volumes entry:

 ```yaml
   volumes: